-The Melbourne Regent Theatre opened on March 15, 1929 with Ronald Colman and Vilma Banky in “Two Lovers”.
-It was one of the largest theatres to be built in Australia by the Hoyts chain, seating 3,277 people in opulent splendour with the largest WurliTzer theater organ installed in Australia at that time.
+The Melbourne Regent Theatre opened on 15th March, 1929 with Ronald Colman and Vilma Banky in “Two Lovers”.
+It was one of the largest theatres to be built in Australia by the Hoyts chain, seating 3,277 people in opulent splendour with the largest WurliTzer theatre organ installed in Australia at that time.
 The 4 manual, 21 rank instrument was opened by Stanley Wallace.

 At 1:00am on Sunday April 29, 1945 a fire was dicovered by the theatre’s nightwatchman (thought to have begun in the circle area), and the theatre auditorium and backstage area was completely destroyed by the fire.
 All that remained was the main entrance and foyer.
-Despite wartime building restrictions, the theatre was completely rebuilt, with a modified proscenium shape and a replacement hybrid WurliTzer 4 manual, 19 rank organ, made up from the Ambassadors Theatre, Perth and the Lyceum Theatre, Melbourne.
+Despite wartime building restrictions, the theatre was completely rebuilt to the plans of architectural firm Cowper, Murphy & Appleford.
+It was given a modified proscenium shape and a replacement hybrid WurliTzer 4 manual, 19 rank organ, made up of organs from the Ambassadors Theatre, Perth and the Lyceum Theatre, Melbourne.
 It was opened by organist Len Davis.
-The Regent Theatre reopened for business as a movie palace on December 19, 1947 with Maureen O'Hara in “The Homestretch”.
+The Regent Theatre reopened for business as a movie palace on December 19, 1947 with Cornel Wilde & Maureen O'Hara in “The Homestretch”.

 After 23 years of frustration, hope, and tears, a property developer, David Marriner instigated a plan in 1993 to fully restore the theatre.
 The Regent Theatre was faithfully restored to its original grandeur, even down to the smallest detail.
 To prepare it for its role as a ‘lyric’ theatre, necessary alterations were made, such as a new sloping floor to improve sightlines, additional height to the flytower, and more dressing rooms.